openebs/openebs/contribute/design/1.x/upgrade/volume-pools-upgrade.md

 the steps that can be executed as part of upgrade were limited by the features or constructs available within the CAST/RunTasks.

-Another short-comming of the CAST/RunTasks is the lack of developer friendly constructs for rapidly writing new CAST/RunTasks.
+Another short-coming of the CAST/RunTasks is the lack of developer friendly constructs for rapidly writing new CAST/RunTasks.
 This was severely impacting the time taken to push out new releases.